 A public/private key pair has now been created.
 The private key is stored locally on the server (remember its location and name as it will be required for Installation).

 Your CSR request has been created and is ready for you to copy and paste its contents into the enrollment portal.

 Step 3: Downloading your SSL Certificate its Intermediate CA and Root certificate:

 For a Complete installation of your Server certificate on your Cisco WLC you will need three things.
 Your Server Certificate, Its Intermediate CA, and its Root Certificate.
 You will create a master all-certs.pem file that will need to be converted into a .pfx file with the private key that was created during CSR creation.

 - If you had the option of server type during enrollment and selected Other you will receive a x509/.cer/.crt/.pem version of your certificate within the email.
 Alternately you can access your Certificate User Portal by the supplied link in the email to pick up the x509 version of your certificate.

 - On your computer operating system open a standard text document or notepad.
 For example you can right click on your desktop on windows go New and select Text Document.

 - Copy the SSL certificate and make sure to copy the —–BEGIN CERTIFICATE—– and —–END CERTIFICATE—– header and footer Ensure there are no white spaces, extra line breaks or additional characters.

 - If your intermediate CA certificate for your product is not in the body of the email you can access your Intermediate CA also in a link within that email typically or contact your CA for Support.
-If you purchased your server certificate from Symantec, GeoTrust, Thawte or Rapidssl you can get those Intermediate & Root here
+Click here to see a list of intermediate and root the SSL SupportDesk has on file.

 *Intermediate CA cert *